octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

   - This was removed from the project, but could be added back in if needed.
 - `Enemy`(`EnemyAuthoring`) - Tags the entity as "enemy".
 The `ZombieSpawnerSystem` uses this to control spawning too many enemies close to the spawner.
 - `Faction`(`FactionAuthoring`) - Defines which faction the entity belongs to.
 The `FindTargetSystem` uses this to find enemy targets, and `UnitSelection` uses this to find selected units.
+- `EntityPrefabSet`(`EntityPrefabSetAuthoring`) - Singleton that contains references to entity prefabs used in the game, such as units and bullets.
+  - This is required by the `FindTargetSystem` to find targets, and by the `ShootAttackSystem` to instantiate bullets.
+- `EventReset`(`EventResetAuthoring`) - Singleton that is used to reset event flags at the end of the frame.
+  - Systems that set event flags should run before `EventResetSystem`, and systems that read event flags should run after `EventResetSystem`.

 ### Health
 #### Components